nmsde/docktor/README.md

 # Docktor

-A CLI tool for building and scanning Docker images in the cloud using Google Cloud Build.
-Docktor helps you build and scan your Docker images for vulnerabilities without having to install Docker or Trivy locally.
+Docktor is a CLI tool that helps you build, scan, and lint Docker images using Google Cloud Build.
+It offloads the heavy lifting of building and scanning Docker images to Google Cloud, making it faster and more efficient.

 ## Features

-- 🚀 Build Docker images in the cloud using Google Cloud Build
+- 🚀 Offload Docker builds to Google Cloud Build
-- 🔍 Scan images for vulnerabilities using Trivy
+- 🔍 Scan Docker images for vulnerabilities using Trivy
-- 💰 Free tier usage (120 build-minutes per day)
+- 📊 Generate detailed HTML reports of scan results
+- 🎯 Lint Dockerfiles using Hadolint for best practices
+- 💾 Save scan results locally for future reference
-- 🔒 Secure handling of sensitive information
+- 🔒 Secure handling of GCP credentials
-- 🧹 Automatic cleanup of build artifacts
+- 🎨 Beautiful and informative console output
+- 📦 Smart context handling with .gitignore support
+- 🖼️ Option to pull built images to local Docker daemon

 ## Prerequisites